HOW DOES OUR PRIDE KILL US

 Greatest Blessings = Greatest Pride

-Most sadly, those who are most blessed especially those with great acts of faith, talents, accomplishments, knowledge and/or authority, gifts from God, and alike, are tragically the ones who tend to have the greatest blinding pride.
+Tragically, those who are most blessed with gifts from God, especially with great acts of faith, talents, accomplishments, knowledge, authority, and/or bounds of others blessings, are horribly the ones who tend to have the greatest blinding pride.
 We just can’t see our sickness.

 What happens is we become blind to our lack of faith from being deceived into interpreting our faithfulness from the many prayers we pray, or the many good works we do, or even from the many blessings God gives us.
 Sadly, since we want to be good and like to think of ourselves as good, our pride has us not desiring to honestly know ourselves (our sinfulness).
 We don’t want to see our misery.
 We reject correction and give every excuse as to why we haven’t sinned.
 Then we look at ourselves through a veil only seeing the good we do and not seeing the bad, as we live blind through our pride.